Tinkerforge/doc/en/source/Software/API_Bindings_uC.rst

 packets.
 Because of this,
 **calling getters, setters or tick functions inside a callback handler is not allowed**.

-To keep the bindings allocation-free, no high level callbacks are supported.
-High level callbacks are those, that use the streaming concept, I.e. send a payload of dynamic length or one that does not fit in a single TFP packet.
-You can instead use the low level callbacks and reassemble the payload yourself if you need the complete payload at the same time.
-For some use cases, for example if you want to find the pixel with the highest temperature in the :ref:`Thermal Imaging Bricklet <thermal_imaging_bricklet>` linear temperature image, you don't need to reassemble the payload, as you can just search over each chunk one after another.

 .. _api_bindings_uc_thread_safety:

 Thread safety